-Does your walk-in closet “spark joy,” or does it bring you anxiety instead?
-After a Marie Kondo Netflix binge, you’ve likely evaluated your own walk-in closet organization methods, and they may not measure up.
+Have you been wishing your main bedroom closet resembled a boutique you’d love to shop at instead of a hot mess express?
+After a home organization Netflix binge, you’ve likely evaluated your own walk-in closet organization methods, and they may not measure up.

-If your closet seems small and cluttered, getting your belongings in order and maximizing closet space doesn’t need to be a daunting task.
-We connected with professional organizers to find the best ways to organize clothes in a closet, with plenty of storage ideas to make luxury a reality in your small space.
+If your closet seems cluttered and disorganized, a trip to the Container Store isn’t going to fully fix the problem (but keep reading for how it can help).
+We connected with professional organizers to find the best way to organize clothes in a closet, with plenty of storage ideas to make luxury a reality in your small space.

-The first step towards walk-in closet organization is to completely clean the closet out, removing every last item.
-Work from the bottom up to tackle shoes and other clutter that has likely accumulated over the years first, and finish with the hanging clothes.
+The first step towards walk-in closet organization is to completely empty the space, removing every last item.
+Work from the bottom up to tackle shoes and other clutter that has accumulated over the years first, and finish with the hanging clothes.

-Once everything is out of the closet, wipe down all your shelving and vacuum the floors to truly get a fresh start in this space.
+Once everything is out of the closet, wipe down all your shelving and vacuum the floors to start with a clean, blank slate.

 “It’s very important to separate your feelings when you are purging your wardrobe.
 Focus solely on the facts: Does it still fit well?
 Does it match your current style?
 Is it still in good condition?”

 As you pull pieces out of your closet, ask yourself three questions:

 - Have I worn it in the past year?

 While you’re sorting through your clothing, you should place each item into one of three piles: keep, donate and throw away.
 Keep the main staples in your day-to-day wardrobe, donate items in good condition that either don’t fit or that you haven’t worn in a few months, and toss pieces that have seen better days.